 Figure 13 presents graphs of these EPRs for all six input variables for each category of hurricane.
-This figure shows that the Holland B profile parameter makes the largest contribution to the uncertainty (37.6%) in loss costs for a Category 1 hurricane.
+This figure shows that the Holland B profile parameter makes the largest contribution to the uncertainty (37.6%) in hurricane loss costs for a Category 1 hurricane.
 Rmax makes the next largest contribution (16.9%) followed closely by CF (15.0%) and then CP (14.2%).
-FFP (1.4%) and VT (0.6%) made very little contribution to the uncertainty in loss costs.
+FFP (1.4%) and VT (0.6%) made very little contribution to the uncertainty in hurricane loss costs.

-The Category 3 results in Figure 13 show that Rmax makes the largest contribution to the uncertainty (43.7%) in loss costs followed by CF (15.7%) and Holland B (12.1%) while CP drops (5.3%).
-FFP (0.8%) and VT (0.1%) again make very little contribution to the uncertainty in loss costs.
+The Category 3 results in Figure 13 show that Rmax makes the largest contribution to the uncertainty (43.7%) in hurricane loss costs followed by CF (15.7%) and Holland B (12.1%) while CP drops (5.3%).
+FFP (0.8%) and VT (0.1%) again make very little contribution to the uncertainty in hurricane loss costs.

 The EPRs for Category 5 in Figure 13 have the same ordering as for a Category 3 with the exception that Holland B and CP are interchanged in the middle two positions.
-It is important to note that Holland B dominates the uncertainty in loss costs for smaller hurricanes and then decreases in influence for larger hurricanes while just the opposite is true for Rmax.
+It is important to note that Holland B dominates the uncertainty in hurricane loss costs for smaller hurricanes and then decreases in influence for larger hurricanes while just the opposite is true for Rmax.
 CF is in second place for Category 3 and 5 and in third place for Category 1.

-Over all hurricane categories, Rmax, CF, and Holland B make the largest contributions to the uncertainty in loss costs followed in fourth place by CP and then FFP and VT.
+Over all hurricane categories, Rmax, CF, and Holland B make the largest contributions to the uncertainty in hurricane loss costs followed in fourth place by CP and then FFP and VT.

-The EPRs in the above summary do not necessarily sum to 100% unless the underlying model is linear.
+The EPRs in the above summary do not necessarily sum to 100% unless the underlying hurricane model is linear.
 In this case, the sums for Category 1, 3, and 5 are 86%, 78%, and 107%.

 Note: Individual modeling organization results may differ significantly from the demonstration results shown here.